Robin Söderling: 2010: French Open final and career high ranking

-Back in Stockholm, competing at the If Stockholm Open, he reached the quarterfinals after bowing out to eventual runner up Florian Mayer.
+At the If Stockholm Open, he reached the quarterfinals after bowing out to Florian Mayer.
 Though a disappointing week for the Swede, he ensured his place in the ATP World Tour Finals as he became the 5th player to qualify.

 After a semifinal spot in Valencia, Söderling traveled to Paris to compete at the BNP Paribas Masters.
-Receiving a bye to the 2nd round, Söderling defeated Gilles Simon 6–4, 6–0.
-Up next was Stanislas Wawrinka, 7–6(7–3), 6–3.
-In the quarterfinals, Söderling won over Andy Roddick, also in straight sets 7–5, 6–4.
-Söderling then saved three match points in beating Michaël Llodra to reach his first Masters 1000 final and won the championship by defeating Gaël Monfils (who had also saved 5 match points in his semi-final against Roger Federer) in the final 6–1, 7–6(7–1).
+Söderling defeated Gilles Simon, Stanislas Wawrinka and Andy Roddick.
+Söderling then saved three match points in beating Michaël Llodra to reach his first Masters 1000 final and won the championship by defeating Gaël Monfils (who had also saved 5 match points in his semi-final against Roger Federer) in the final in straight sets.
 He became the first Swedish player to win Paris Masters since Thomas Enqvist in 1996, and the first Swedish winner of a Masters 1000 since Enqvist won Cincinnati in 2000.
 With the win, he ensured a career-high ranking of No. 4 by overtaking Andy Murray.

 Söderling's final tournament of the year was at the ATP World Tour Finals where he failed to progress through the group stage, winning one match against David Ferrer and losing to Andy Murray and Roger Federer.
 He finished the year as world No. 5, a career-best.

-Söderling and coach Magnus Norman decided on 1 December 2010 that they will not continue their collaboration.
+Söderling and coach Magnus Norman decided on 1 December 2010 that they would not continue their collaboration.

 Robin Söderling announced in early December 2010 that his new coach was to be Claudio Pistolesi.